learithe/epifish/README.md

 *NOTE: when working with dates in both R and Excel, be sure to check that your values match what you expect\!
-When using R for analysis it is best practice tosave your data files in a text-based format like `.csv` (comma-separated-value) format rather than Excel format, because [Excel has many issues with how it handles dates](https://datacarpentry.org/spreadsheets-socialsci/03-dates-as-data/),
+When using R for analysis it is best practice to save your data files in a text-based format like `.csv` (comma-separated-value) format rather than Excel format, because [Excel has many issues with how it handles dates](https://datacarpentry.org/spreadsheets-socialsci/03-dates-as-data/),